Skip to content

 Step 2: Passivity Check — Catch Calibration Errors Early

-S112+S2121at every frequency|S_{11}|^2 + |S_{21}|^2 \leq 1 \quad \text{at every frequency}
+S112+S2121|S_{11}|^2 + |S_{21}|^2 \leq 1

 Step 3: Time Gate — Isolate the DUT

-One important caveat: time gating requires sufficient frequency span to achieve the needed time-domain resolution.
-The time-domain resolution is approximately Δt=1/BW\Delta t = 1/\text{BW}, so a 10 GHz sweep gives 100 ps resolution.
-Trying to separate a connector (50 ps delay) from a trace (500 ps delay) on a 3 GHz sweep (333 ps resolution) will not work — the responses overlap in time.
+One catch: time gating needs adequate frequency span to get the time-domain resolution you need.
+The resolution is roughly Δt=1/BW\Delta t = 1/\text{BW}, so a 10 GHz sweep gives you about 100 ps resolution.
+If you're trying to separate a connector with 50 ps delay from a trace with 500 ps delay using only a 3 GHz sweep (333 ps resolution), you're out of luck.
+The responses overlap in time and you can't cleanly separate them.

 Step 4: De-embed — Apply the Fixture Model